JuliaEarth/GeoStats.jl/docs/src/variography/empirical.md

 consider all pairs of locations regardless of direction (ominidirectional) or a specified partition of the geospatial data (e.g. directional, planar).

-Variograms estimated along all directions in a given plane of reference are called varioplanes.
-Both variograms and varioplanes can be plotted directly with the following options:
+Variograms can plotted with the following options:

 ```@docs
 varioplot